geopython/diving-into-pygeoapi/workshop/content/docs/advanced/crs.md

     Open the URL:
     [http://localhost:5000/collections/firenze-terrains-vec](http://localhost:5000/collections/firenze-terrains-vec)
     Your configured CRSs are displayed at the bottom of the page: "Reference Systems" and "Storage CRS".

     See these in JSON format, also at the bottom: http://localhost:5000/collections/firenze-terrains-vec?f=json
-    ```
+    ```yaml
        .
        .
        "crs":[